Chapter 3 – Relationship to Clients – annotated

 [2] The choice of official language is that of the client not the lawyer.
 The lawyer should be aware of relevant statutory and Constitutional law relating to language rights including the Canadian Charter of Rights and Freedoms, s.19(1) and Part XVII of the Criminal Code regarding language rights in courts under federal jurisdiction and in criminal proceedings.
 The lawyer should also be aware that provincial or territorial legislation may provide additional language rights, including in relation to aboriginal languages.

-[3] When a lawyer considers whether to provide the required services in the official language chosen by the client, the lawyer should carefully consider whether it is possible to render those services in a competent manner as required by rule 3.1-2 and related commentary.
+[3] When a lawyer considers whether to provide the required services in the official language chosen by the client, the lawyer should carefully consider whether it is possible to render those services in a competent manner as required by Code rule 3.1-2 (Competence) and related commentary.

 [4] Civil trials in British Columbia must be held in English: Conseil scolaire francophone de la Colombie-Britannique v.
 British Columbia, 2013 SCC 42.
-Under section 530 of the Criminal Code, R.S.C 1985, c.
+Under section 530 of the Criminal Code, RSC 1985, c.
 C-46 an accused has the right to a criminal trial in either English or French.

 When the client is an organization